yiyuma/technical-tutorials/Spring/SpringBoot.md

       return new ResponseEntity<>(error, HttpStatus.NOT_FOUND);
     }
   }

+  ResponseEntity: a wrapper for the HTTP response object (HTTP status code (=HttpStatus.NOT_FOUND), HTTP headers and Reponse body (= error)).
-  CustomErrorResponse: Type of the response body
+  UserErrorResponse: Type of the response body
-  CustomException: Exception type to handle/catch
+  UserNotFoundException: Exception type to handle/catch
   ```

 ## Spring Boot Unit Testing
 Using **@SpringBootTest**
 - Loads the application context